 Achieving Goals with Cerebral Palsy That Affects the Legs

-Although cerebral palsy in the legs can present challenges with walking, individuals can still be very functional and successful in reaching their goals.
+Although cerebral palsy in the legs can present challenges with walking and daily activities, individuals can still be very functional and successful in reaching their goals.
 To prove our point, we’d like to share Justin’s story as the first athlete with cerebral palsy to be signed by Nike.

 On Instagram, Justin wrote:

 “Growing up with a disability, the thought of becoming a professional athlete is as I have said before like the thought of climbing Mt.
 Everest!
 It is definitely possible, but the odds are most definitely not in your favor! […] I was once a kid in leg braces who could barely put on[e] foot in front of the other!
 Now I have signed a contract with Nike Running!”